St. Hubert’s pea

 In stock

 Plant as soon as ground can be worked.
-Sow 1” deep and 2” apart, in a double row 8” wide.
-Trellis if necessary with twine or netting; can’t hang on to poles.
-Pick green shelling peas regularly to increase yields; pick dry peas when vines are drying down and seeds can no longer be dented with a fingernail.
-For fall planting, plant 6-8 weeks before first frost.
+Sow 1” deep and 2” apart, in a double row 8” wide (if gardening in rows) or in rows every 8″ (if planting a field).
+Trellis if necessary with twine or netting.
+Harvest dry peas when pods and vines are turning brown and dry and seeds can no longer be dented with a fingernail.